Scooter Berry

-Richard "Scooter" Berry (born June 28, 1986) is a professional football defensive end who is currently a free agent.
+Richard "Scooter" Berry (born June 28, 1986) is a former professional football defensive end.
 He played college football for the West Virginia Mountaineers.
 He was originally signed by the Houston Texans of the National Football League (NFL).

 Early life

 Berry attended North Babylon High School, where he played linebacker and fullback as a senior for the 10-1 team.
 He was an all-Long Island selection while recording 68 tackles and 7 sacks on defense, then rushing for 1,341 career yards and 20 career touchdowns.
 He was a three-time all-county and two-time all-state selection.

 Berry was recruited primarily as a fullback, due to weighing 245 lbs. (which was too small for a traditional defensive lineman and too big for a linebacker).
 Berry was being offered by Boston College, Central Florida and Connecticut, but eventually signed his letter of intent with West Virginia University.

 Collegiate career

 Freshman season (2006)

 Berry redshirted his true freshman season of 2006.
 That season, he won the Danny Van Etten Award for the scout team player of the year on defense along with J.T.
 Thomas.